jeftegoes/AwsOverview/Machine Learning/AI and ML.md

 # 11. ML Terms

-- GPT (Generative Pre-trained Transformer) - generate human text or computer code based on input prompts.
+- **GPT (Generative Pre-trained Transformer):** Generate human text or computer code based on input prompts.
-- BERT (Bidirectional Encoder Representations from Transformers) - similar intent to GPT, but reads the text in two directions.
+- **BERT (Bidirectional Encoder Representations from Transformers):** Similar intent to GPT, but reads the text in two directions.
-- RNN (Recurrent Neural Network) - meant for sequential data such as time-series or text, useful in speech recognition, time-series prediction.
+- **RNN (Recurrent Neural Network):** meant for sequential data such as time-series or text, useful in speech recognition, time-series prediction.
-- ResNet (Residual Network) - Deep Convolutional Neural Network (CNN) used for image recognition tasks, object detection, facial recognition.
+- **ResNet (Residual Network):** Deep Convolutional Neural Network (CNN) used for image recognition tasks, object detection, facial recognition.
-- SVM (Support Vector Machine) - ML algorithm for classification and regression.
+- **SVM (Support Vector Machine):** ML algorithm for classification and regression.
-- WaveNet - model to generate raw audio waveform, used in Speech Synthesis.
+- **WaveNet:** Model to generate raw audio waveform, used in Speech Synthesis.
-- GAN (Generative Adversarial Network) - models used to generate synthetic data such as images, videos or sounds that resemble the training data.
-Helpful for data augmentation.
+- **GAN (Generative Adversarial Network):** Models used to generate synthetic data such as images, videos or sounds that resemble the training data.
+  - Helpful for data augmentation.
-- XGBoost (Extreme Gradient Boosting) - an implementation of gradient boosting.
+- **XGBoost (Extreme Gradient Boosting):** An implementation of gradient boosting.

 # 12. Training Data